common-workflow-language/user_guide/src/topics/best-practices.md

 - A CWL document (in conjunction with any external components like `Dockerfile`s) is software code.
   Workflow developers should be aware that the usual rules of software licensing apply to this document.
-For example if the workflow is shared publicly, licensing terms have to be clear so that a future user can understand under what conditions they can run the workflow, modify it and/or combine it with other workflows.
-For this reason please consider including a license field in the document.
+For example, if the workflow is shared publicly, licensing terms must be clear so that a future user understands under what conditions they can run the workflow, modify it and/or combine it with other workflows.
+For this reason, please consider including a license field in the document.
 The authors of this guide urge you to choose a pre-existing license rather than trying to write your own (see the link below to learn more about choosing a license), and our recommended practice is to choose a license that allows for re-use by anyone, e.g. [Apache 2.0][apache-license].

   If possible, the license should be specified with its corresponding [SPDX identifier][spdx].
-  Construct the metadata field for the licence by providing a URL of the form `https://spdx.org/licenses/[SPDX-ID]` where `SPDX-ID` is taken from the list of identifiers linked above.
+  Construct the metadata field for the license by providing a URL of the form `https://spdx.org/licenses/[SPDX-ID]` where `SPDX-ID` is taken from the list of identifiers linked above.
 See the example snippet below for guidance.
 For non-standard licenses without an SPDX identifier, provide a URL to the license.